The 5 Best Bullet Journal Apps for Effortless Bullet Journaling

 NotePlan comes with a calendar, Markdown notes, and to-do lists.
 The Calendar view lets you see the big picture like the Monthly Log in your paper journal does.

-Thanks to color-coded to-dos, tags, linked notes, and linked dates, it’s easy to jump to the right entries in your journal anytime.
-You have got iCloud sync, too, so you can keep your bullet journal ready to go on all your Apple devices.
+Thanks to color-coded to-dos, @tags and #tags, linked notes, and linked dates, it’s easy to jump to the right entries in your journal anytime.
+You’ve got Dropbox and iCloud sync, too, so you can keep your bullet journal ready to go on all your Apple devices.

 On the whole, NotePlan doubles up as the perfect bullet journal and many of the app’s users use it as such.